cactus/rollcage/README.md

     get         get list of properties
     list        List all jails
-    runtime     show runtime configuration of a jail snaplist    snaplist into jail, without actually starting the jail itself version     Print the version
+    runtime     show runtime configuration of a jail snaplist    List all snapshots belonging to jail version     Print the version

 ## Building